Tensions run high over China and refugees at Pacific meeting

-NAURU (AP) — Tensions over China and refugees are running high at a meeting of Pacific leaders after host Nauru accused a Chinese official of bullying and temporarily detained a New Zealand journalist.
+NAURU (AP) — Tensions over China and refugees ran high Tuesday at a meeting of Pacific leaders after host Nauru accused a Chinese official of bullying and temporarily detained a New Zealand journalist.

-This week, Nauru is hosting the Pacific Islands Forum, attended by leaders from 18 member nations and delegations from other countries including the U.S. and China.
+Nauru is hosting the Pacific Islands Forum, which is being attended this week by leaders from 18 member nations and delegations from other countries including the U.S. and China.

 Nauru recognizes Taiwan and doesn’t have diplomatic relations with China.

-After a closed-door meeting at the forum on Tuesday, Nauru President Baron Waqa said a Chinese official demanded to be heard when other leaders were due to speak and was “very insolent about it.”
+After a closed-door meeting at the forum on Tuesday, Nauru President Baron Waqa said a Chinese official had demanded to be heard when other leaders were due to speak.

 Most Read Nation & World Stories